hsivonen/encoding_rs/README.md

 ### `simd-accel`

-Enables SSE2 acceleration on x86, x86_64 and Aarch64.
-Requires nightly Rust.
+Enables SSE2 acceleration on x86 and x86_64 and NEON acceleration on Aarch64.
-_Enabling this cargo feature is recommended when building for x86, x86_64 or Aarch64 on nightly Rust._ The intention is for the functionality enabled by this feature to become the normal on-by-default behavior once explicit SIMD becames available on all Rust release channels.
+Requires nightly Rust. _Enabling this cargo feature is recommended when building for x86, x86_64 or Aarch64 on nightly Rust._ The intention is for the functionality enabled by this feature to become the normal on-by-default behavior once explicit SIMD becames available on all Rust release channels.

 Enabling this feature breaks the build unless the target is x86 with SSE2 (Rust's default 32-bit x86 target, `i686`, has SSE2, but Linux distros may